PedroFellipeAntunes/halftone-java/README.md

 ## **TODO**

 - **Extra Control**: In the code there is already functionality to change things such as the spacing within the pattern, control the vertical blur size, control segment sample size, I simply have yet to implement the user controls in the UI.
-- **Transparent**: I'm thinking about adding a option to have a transparent background in the output, maybe.